SamanthaOrizabal/DiscordHackweek-TeamUp/README.md

 - Queue for groups

 ## Want to use it?
 Feel free to download the bot to use for yourself.
 Just create a "auth.json" file that includes your secret token as a "token" property and run the bot with Node.js.
 We may look at hosting this bot ourselves in the future if there is enough interest.
+Use 'node bot.js' to start the bot!

 ## Contributors
 - DeusIgnis#6752